survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ...
 const glob = require('glob');

-// Glob CSS files as an array of CSS files const PATHS = {
+// Glob CSS files as an array of CSS files.
+This can be
+// potentially problematic due to CSS rule ordering so
+// be careful!
+const PATHS = {
   app: path.join(__dirname, 'app'),
   build: path.join(__dirname, 'build'),